mason-daniel/iceberg/README.md

  68% confidence interval <d>    2.5247010055816621      :   4.2526160782935856      :   5.9490616762664006

 ```
 The answer is now not so good- it is overestimating the average size.
-Now try to fit with a visibility function,
+Now try to fit with a visibility function ( default options )
 ```
 ./bin/iceberg -f ../data/test.dat